 Research conducted a year-round comprehensive literature search, which included technical newsletters, newspapers journals, and many other sources.
 The present study was started at the beginning of 2019.
 PubMed, ALTAVISTA, Embase, Scopus, Web of Science, and the Cochrane Central Register were thoroughly searched.
-The keywords were used to search for different publishers' journals such as Elsevier, Springer, Willey Online Library, and Wolters Kluwer which were extensively followed.
-Medicine and technical experts, pharmaceutical company representatives, hospital nurses, and journalists were given their valuable suggestions.
+The keywords were used to search out extensively followed journals from various publishers such as Elsevier, Springer, Willey Online Library, and Wolters Kluwer.
+Medicine and technical experts, representatives of pharmaceutical companies, hospital nurses and journalists gave their valuable suggestions.
 Projections were based on patient experience, expectations and reasons of dissatisfactions among Bangladeshi population with the present healthcare facilities.